CrisisCore-Systems/CompressKit/.github/ISSUE_TEMPLATE/bug_report.md

 3. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+What you expected to happen.

 **Environment:**
  - Termux version: